-Kansas participates in the National Syndromic Surveillance Program (NSSP), which uses an Electronic Surveillance System for the Early Notification of Community-Based Epidemics (ESSENCE) for aggregation and analysis of syndromic surveillance data.
-For information about NSSP, visit the NSSP website.
+Kansas participates in the National Syndromic Surveillance Program (NSSP), which uses ESSENCE (Electronic Surveillance System for the Early Notification of Community-Based Epidemics) for aggregation and analysis of syndromic surveillance data.
+For information about NSSP and ESSENCE, visit the NSSP website.
 Please contact [email protected] with questions about reporting syndromic data, access to ESSENCE, or data requests.